Retirement Bucket™ Dependence

 Once you have this information in your hands and you have your own unique set of numbers, you’re well on your way to enjoying a relaxing retirement where you’re not dependent on the income from work to support your lifestyle.

-In our next blog entry, we’re going to delve into the next step of The Relaxing Retirement Formula™, and determine your level of Retirement Bucket Dependence so you can identify how much you can confidently spend.
+Next week, we’re going to delve into the next step of The Relaxing Retirement Formula™, and determine your level of Retirement Bucket Dependence so you can identify how much you can confidently spend.

 And, that’s what it’s all about.
 You want to be able to confidently live exactly the way you want without worrying if you’re going to run out of money.

 The Retirement Coach